 I refer to a letter sent on 21st February, 2014 from Ian Atkinson to David Blunkett relating to Shiregreen Children's Centre (same principle applies to Sharrow but with the addition of Sheffield South West Primary Care Trust).
-"Ownership transferred to Sheffield South West Primary Care Trust (SSWPCT) and following the demise of SSWPCT 5.
-When did you last hear from NHS Property Ltd about its rental policy, which is forcing out any remaining primary care and community use, and what did they say?
+"Ownership transferred to Sheffield South West Primary Care Trust (SSWPCT) and following the demise of SSWPCT passed to NHS Sheffield.
+The property was then passed to NHS Property Services Limited, following the demise of NHS Sheffield on 31st March, 2013.
+It is therefore NHSPS' responsibility to determine the future use of the building".

+5. When did you last hear from NHS Property Ltd about its rental policy, which is forcing out any remaining primary care and community use, and what did they say?